timinganalyzer/docs/getting_started.rst

           start_app.py           --   Python script to start the program scripts                --   directory for user scripts
-          examples               --   directory for timing diagram examples settings               --   directory for default and user settings
+          examples               --   directory for timing diagram examples

 Running the TimingAnalyzer